simonrodrig/personal-website/src/projects/solitaire.md

 ### Reverse Engineering and Reading Game State
-In our reverse engineering efforts, we expected to find a specific byte location in memory where the game's state was stored, and we could hardcode that specific location to be read by our program, however, we quickly realized the location of the game's state was not always in the same location.
+In our reverse engineering efforts, we expected to find a specific byte location in memory where the game's state was stored, and we could hardcode that specific location to be read by our program, however, we quickly realized the game's state was not always in the same location.
 Instead, we discovered that before the game's state began, there was a specific byte pattern that always appeared, and could not be found anywhere else in the game's memory.
 This is likely some other data related to the game's state, but we could use it as a